hsinhualai/datasciencecoursera/Getting and Cleaning Data/Course-Project/Codebook.md

 # CODEBOOK FOR RUN.ANALYSIS.R PROGRAM

-This code book describeds the variables, the data, and any transformations or working that you performed to clean up the data
+This code book describes the variables, the data, and any transformations or working that you performed to clean up the data

 ## The data source for the project
 The data source is from the link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip